corneliucirlan/most-popular-posts/README.md

 ## How to use

-Just add a small snippet of code to your functions.php file
+Just add a small snippet of code to your 'functions.php' file
 ```php
 include_once('path/to/most-popular-posts.php');
 ```